Betty von Rothschild: Life

 Betty von Rothschild was born in Frankfurt to the Jewish Austrian banker Salomon Mayer von Rothschild and Caroline Stern.
 Her only sibling was her brother Anselm Salomon von Rothschild.
 In 1824 at the age of 19 Betty married her uncle, the Paris-based banker James Mayer de Rothschild (1792-1868).
 Both Salomon and James were sons of Mayer Amschel Rothschild, the founder of the Rothschild dynasty.

 In Paris she was noted for her salon and for her patronage of the arts.
 She secured the services of Frédéric Chopin as piano teacher to her family soon after his arrival in Paris, and she commissioned a portrait from Jean-Auguste-Dominique Ingres in 1841, although it was not completed until 1848.
 In 1842 the artist wrote to a friend: "Tuesday, I have a definite sitting with Mme. de Rothschild, which came at the price of a dozen puerile and sincere letters.
 Long live portraits! may God damn them…!"
 She also became a friend of Marie-Amélie, the wife of King Louis-Philippe.
-Others who frequented her salon in Rue Laffitte in the 9th arrondissement of Paris included Heinrich Heine, Honoré de Balzac, Gioacchino Rossini and the Goncourt brothers.
+Others who frequented her salon in Rue Laffitte in the 9th arrondissement of Paris included Heinrich Heine, Honoré de Balzac, Gioachino Rossini and the Goncourt brothers.
 From the 1850s she and James spent time at the Château de Ferrières outside Paris, which James commissioned from Joseph Paxton, where spectacular entertainments, including the choir of the Paris Opéra conducted by Rossini, were frequently arranged.

-Unlike her husband, she maintained Jewish traditions in the household: James is reported as saying "Pour le judaïsme, voyez ma femme (When it comes to Judaism, refer to my wife)."
-Betty had five children by James:
+Unlike her husband, she maintained Jewish traditions in the household: James is reported as saying "Pour le judaïsme, voyez ma femme." ("When it comes to Judaism, refer to my wife.")
+They had five children: